 - Login to E-Learning using your GatorLink credentials.

 - Now you can transfer files directly from Canvas to your M Drive, OneDrive, etc.

 - If you leave the Internet Explorer window open (to Canvas), simply upload your finished work.
 Otherwise, relaunch the E-Learning app to re-access Canvas from within UFApps

 UF apps M drive

 The UF Apps M drive is a scratch space to save the files you use with UFApps.
 Each UF Apps user automatically gets access to the M drive with a 10 GB per user quota.

-Check out: UF One Login Guide
+Check out: UF One Login Guide and UF Academic Calendar.